In this four part series on teacher retirement, we cover the following topics:

 Schedule Next Trip Dates Prior to Travel

-Before you travel on the last trip with the retiring group leader, send the trip dates for the next school year to Scholastica Travel.
+Before you travel on your last trip as the group leader, send the trip dates for the next school year to Scholastica Travel.
 This will give powerful momentum to the leadership transition.
 With plans already moving forward, the likelihood of future trip success is greatly increased.
-Scholastica will prepare a proposal that will be ready for you when you return from the trip.
+Scholastica will prepare a proposal that will be ready for the new group leader when they return from the trip.
 The new group leader will have their Scholastica Travel consultant’s contact information so that they can reach out at any time with questions.

 Ready to plan your school trip?
 Click the button below to get started!